 Before adopting a program it's essential to understand the many options and varying tax implications for both companies and employees.

-We also know a lot about Texas Cooperative Associations.
+We also know a lot about Cooperative Associations.

 A cooperative is a corporation or association organized for the purpose of providing economic services, without gain to itself, to shareholders or members who own and control it.

-A cooperative may be formed for many purposes, including acquiring, producing, building, operating, manufacturing, or distributing any type of property, commodities, goods, or services.
+Co-ops have a rich history in US utility and farming industries because they make excellent vehicles for leveraging group purchase power.
+A cooperative may be formed for many purposes, including acquiring, producing, building, operating, manufacturing, or distributing any type of goods, or services.